FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

 If you do now want to confirm account by account, you can run this other command (result will be the same):

     poetry run python axie_scholar_cli.py payout payments.json secrets.json

+## Axie Transfers

+For this command to work, remmember you will need to have in the source folder (or the folder you use for the rest of files) the json file called transfers.json.
+The command will be as follows:

+    poetry run python axie_scholar_cli.py transfer_axies transfers.json secrets.json